zertrin/clikraken/README.md

 ### Step 2: Install dependencies

-clikraken depends on two external modules:
+clikraken depends on the following extra modules:

 * `arrow`, for better handling of date and time
 * `tabulate`, for printing results as tables